fgeorgatos/HPCBIOS/testing/docs/HPCBIOS_06-19.rst

 ==================================================

 .. note::
-  Centers will provide a core set of open source utilities on all allocated HPC systems and non-storage user-accessible support servers, and installed in the users default path.
+  Sites will provide a core set of open source utilities on all allocated HPC systems and non-storage user-accessible support servers, and installed in the users default path.